wearerequired/traduttore/docs/installation.md

 Traduttore is a WordPress plugin that sits on top of the [GlotPress](https://glotpress.org/) plugin.
 That means you need to have both WordPress and GlotPress installed.

 GlotPress is available as a WordPress plugin through the plugin directory.
 Installing it is as simple as searching for “GlotPress” and installing it.
 After activating the plugin, GlotPress can be accessed via `https://<home_url>/glotpress/`.
+There's also a [GlotPress manual](https://glotpress.blog/the-manual/) that you can follow.

 To send Slack notifications, Traduttore requires a separate WordPress plugin.
 [Learn more about setting up notifications](notifications.md).